 October 2015: Seminole State ushered in the next generation of its Athletics Program, unveiling a redesigned Raiders logo.
 The logo, which features a sharp-eyed hawk scanning from a perched position, was created in-house by Seminole State’s design team.

-December 2015: The College officially launched the Seminole State College Alumni Assocation and debuted the Seminole State Alma Mater at Collegwide Commencement.
+December 2015: The College officially launched the Seminole State College Alumni Association and debuted the Seminole State Alma Mater at Collegewide Commencement.

 December 2015: Seminole State's Fall 2015 Collegewide Commencement honored 50 years of student achievement as the College concluded its yearlong golden anniversary celebration.

 January 2016: Seminole State's Board of Trustees unanimously approved the conceptual design for a new Student Services Center on the Sanford/Lake Mary Campus.

 February 2016: Seminole State was named the Official and Exclusive College and University Education Partner of Orlando City SC and Orlando City Youth Soccer for a two-year term.

 April 2016: As a natural extension of previous branding, which featured "Go State.
 Go Far.," Seminole State unveiled its new marketing campaign, titled “GO.”
 The GO Campaign highlights many aspects of Seminole State’s 200-plus programs.